U.N. chief says Central African Republic peacekeepers 'overwhelmed'

 Two thousand French peacekeepers and 6,000 African Union forces have failed to stop a conflict that erupted after the mostly Muslim Seleka rebels seized power a year ago in the majority Christian state.

-Highlighting the tensions in Bangui, gunshots were heard around noon on Saturday coming from the Seleka barracks, a Reuters witness said.
-Earlier in the day, Seleka members stabbed a member of the national army, a resident said.
-It was not clear whether the victim survived.
+At around midday in Bangui, gunshots were heard coming from the Seleka barracks, a Reuters witness said.
+Earlier, members of the group left the site and began stabbing a member of the national army, a resident said.

-Chad, which has been at the heart of the peacekeeping mission, began withdrawing around 850 troops on Friday after allegations they were involved in attacks on civilians.
+Neighbouring Chad, which has been at the heart of the peacekeeping mission, began withdrawing around 850 troops on Friday after allegations that they were involved in attacks on civilians.

-"The U.N. report is a pack of lies based on imaginary facts.
-It contributes to the media campaign against Chad," said government spokesman Hassan Sylla on Saturday.

-The U.S. ambassador to the United Nations, Samantha Power, plans to visit Central African Republic next week.
+The U.S. ambassador to the United Nations, Samantha Power, plans to visit the country next week.

-(Additional reporting by Michelle Nichols in New York; Writing by Emma Farge; Editing by Prudence Crowther and Gareth Jones)
+(Additional reporting by Michelle Nichols in New York; Writing by Emma Farge; Editing by Prudence Crowther)